 I have been in love with this area of nursing for some time now and have routinely closely observed the CRNAs in our hospital.
 By the time my children are college students, I hope to be traveling, giving my all to medical missions supporting surgical teams going to the Developing World, disaster zones, etc. During and after graduate school, I will read about opportunities for CRNAs to go on medical missions.
-Contributing to global health care is perhaps my greatest aspiration for the rest of my professional life.
+Contributing to global health care is my greatest aspiration for the rest of my professional life.